yenode/Twist-To-Ackermann-Geometry-Controller/README.md

 # Custom Ackermann Controller for ROS2

 This ROS2 package provides an enhanced Ackermann steering controller with a smooth bicycle kinematic model, designed for accurate robot simulation and navigation in ROS2 Jazzy.
-It handles numerous edge cases to ensure jerk-free movement and provides robust teleoperation options.
+It handles numerous edg[...]

 ## Key Features